 Government is violence, but Christianity is meekness, non-resistance, and love.
 Therefore, government cannot be Christian, and a man who wishes to be a Christian must not serve government.
 The sanctification of political power by Christianity is blasphemy; it is the negation of Christianity.

+One day, Jesus will destroy all government rulers because they are his enemies (1 Corinthians 15:24-25 NLT).
 God is working to destroy all nations other than his own because they belong to Satan (Daniel 2:44, 1 John 5:19).
 It makes no sense for Christians to participate in the Satanic system of power that upholds the enemy’s nations.
 Jesus gave us another way.
 The exercise of political power consists of forcing your will, your way of life, on others.
 Jesus didn’t force his will on anyone—ever.
 Instead, he invited them to accept it voluntarily.
 Jesus’s kingship is defined not by his better use of political power but by his renunciation of political power, by his refusal to “lord” over others like the “rulers of the Gentiles” (Matthew 20:25-28).
 He controlled no territory, commanded no army, and enforced no laws.
 By rejecting violence in all of its forms, including political power, Jesus redefined kingship.
 He denationalized, demilitarized, and de-violenced it.
 He showed us what true power looks like—love.

 Reject the way of the devil and embrace the way of Jesus.